 SUPER EASY, I promise.
 Here goes:

 1) Anyone can join a Twitter chat.
-Just type the hashtag in Twitter (you do need a Twitter account; no, it doesn’t need to be active).
+Just type the hashtag on Twitter (you do need a Twitter account; no, it doesn’t need to be active).
 You don’t have to tweet anything, you can simply follow along (it’s called ‘lurking’).

 2) I find it easiest to go to Tweetchat.com or Twubs.com (both free), type in the hashtag once, authorize with your Twitter account, and then the software adds the hashtag for you to any tweets IF you’re participating (e.g., responding or creating new tweets).
 Otherwise, again, just follow along.
 (Some people use Tweetdeck or Hootsuite, too.
 Whatever you want.)

 3) The key to participating in a chat is to ALWAYS include the hashtag in your tweets The hashtag is not just there to annoy or confuse you which is, in this case, #BookMarketingChat.
 People don’t understand hashtags (tip: if you’re on social media, figure it out.
 Nobody cares if you think they’re stupid, yada yada) and that’s okay (not really, but for the purpose of chats, you must use the hashtag to participate, not write a doctoral thesis about it).
-Get over yourself.

 In Social Media World, literary snobbishness does not help you.
 Hashtags are a part of the the culture of Twitter, Facebook, Google+, Instagram, and Pinterest.
 Deal with it.
 Learn it.
 Use it.